-So before you even start creating a channel, you should decide on a publishing schedule that’s manageable for you.
+So before you even start creating a channel, you should know how to schedule YouTube videos, and decide on a publishing schedule that’s manageable for you.
 Daily content uploads may be a great way to attract a new audience, but it can easily get overwhelming especially for a one-person team.

 It’s best to start with a weekly schedule.
 And when you get more acquainted to the schedule, you can start increasing your output.
 For instance, you could publish two videos every other week while maintaining your weekly schedule.